 Other companies are conducting research and developing products utilizing technologies targeting RNA (e.g. antisense, siRNA/RNAi or micro RNA) that compete with the LNA technology.
 These include Isis Pharmaceuticals Inc., Alnylam Pharmaceuticals, Inc., Regulus Therapeutics LLC, Eli Lilly and Company and others.
 There are a number of existing therapeutic regimens designed to treat the cancers that we may target with the HIF-1 alpha antagonist.
 However, we are not of aware of the development of another compound that would have a mechanism similar to our HIF-1 alpha antagonist.
 There are a number of existing therapeutic regimens designed to treat the cancers that we may target with the Survivin antagonist and we are aware of several companies that are actively working on compounds targeting Survivin.
-There are a number of existing therapeutic regimens designed to treat the cancers of another compound that would have a mechanism that would have a mechanism similar to our AR antagonist.
+There are a number of existing therapeutic regimens designed to treat the cancers that we may target with the AR antagonist.
+However, we are not aware of another compound that would have a mechanism designed to treat the cancers that we may target with the AR antagonist.
+However, we are not aware of another compound that would have a mechanism similar to our AR antagonist.